Aylur/gnim/docs/jsx.md

 libraries such as Gtk and you will be defining function components for custom components.

-Using classes in JSX expressions let's you define some additional properties.
+Using classes in JSX expressions let's you set some additional properties.

 ### Constructor function

 By default classes are instantiated with the `new` keyword and initial values are passed in.
-In cases where you need to use a static constructor function instead you can define it with `_constructor`.
+In cases where you need to use a static constructor function instead you can specify it with `_constructor`.

 > [!WARNING]
 >
 > Initial values this way cannot be passed to the constructor and are set
-> **after**.
-This means construct only properties like `css-name` cannot be set.
+> **after** construction.
+This means construct only properties like `css-name`
+> cannot be set.

 ```tsx
 <Gtk.DropDown